 If your watch provides incorrect GPS tracks or does not get a GPS fix:

 - Soft reset your watch.
 If you do not know how to, learn more about it.

 - Connect your watch with the Suunto app and go through the syncing process.

 - Verify on your watch that the GPS data file has been successfully updated.
 Open Settings - General - About and scroll to Assisted GPS.
 Here you should see today’s timestamp.
 If this is not the case, or you see N/A, please synchronize your watch again with the Suunto app.
 Repeat this until the time stamp shows today’s date.

 If a saved POI does not show GPS coordinates, or your watch does not find your location:

-If you have set a country-specific position format, e.g., British (BNG), Finnish (KKJ), or other, you travel outside of this country and face the described issues, switch to an international position format, e.g., WGS84 Hd.d°, UTM, or MGRS.
+Suppose you have set a country-specific position format, e.g., British (BNG), Finnish (KKJ), or other.
+In that case, you travel outside of this country and face the described issues, switch to an international position format, e.g., WGS84 Hd.d°, UTM, or MGRS.
 To switch, open Settings > Navigation > Position format.